The Hugo Group

 • Introduced under Urgency on May 30 and passed through all stages opposed by National and ACT.
 The Bill sets up a regulatory framework for a levy on tourists, with some exceptions including Australians.
 The money will be used for conservation work and tourism infrastructure.
 Immigration (International Visitor Conservation and Tourism Levy) Amendment Bill

-• Immigration Amendment Bill (No 2)
+• Immigration (Mass Arrivals) Amendment Bill

-February 1, 2015 / Bills passed
+April 9, 2023 / Bills passed